 For many patients, treating sleep apnea can improve their overall quality of life.
 The condition can be obtrusive and affect you in both your sleeping and waking hours.
 Sleep apnea may be treatable through dental care.

 Solutions for sleep apnea are available at Osuna Dental Care: Chris Y. Kim DDS in Albuquerque and the surrounding area.
-Maintaining your dental health can also benefit your sleep.
-We may be able to help.
+And because maintaining your dental health can also benefit your sleep, we may be able to help.
 Call us today at (505) 884-1989 to schedule an appointment and learn more.

 Obstructive sleep apnea is a condition where patients have something blocking (or obstructing) part or all of their upper airway in their sleep, forcing the diaphragm and chest muscles to work harder to pull air into the lungs.
 This condition may cause the patient's breathing to become very shallow or even briefly stop altogether.
 Eventually, when the patient begins to breathe again, it will be accompanied by a loud gasp, snort, or body jerk.